 Our groups meet weekly.
 Details of times and locations are on the home page.
 We practise Tai Chi exercises aligned with the YMAA curriculum and sessions typically may include:

 • Warm-up exercises

 New members complete a brief application form on joining.
 Each session costs £5 (first session for new members is free).

-After a while, if you wish to continue to practise Tai Chi with us, it’s expected you’ll join YMAA.
+If you wish to continue to practise Tai Chi with us, after a while, it’s expected you’ll join YMAA.
 There’s then also a small monthly fee for your membership of YMAA, currently £4 for your membership of YMAA.

 YMAA membership brings discounts on certain events, such annual training camps, and access to YMAA Tai Chi books, DVDs, clothing and seminars offered through the YMAA Publication Centre.

 You'll see a gallery of images from our training sessions elsewhere on this web site.
 We look forward to welcoming you!